valkey-io/iovalkey/README.md

 ## Auto-reconnect

-By default, ioredis will try to reconnect when the connection to Redis is lost except when the connection is closed manually by `redis.disconnect()` or `redis.quit()`.
+By default, iovalkey will try to reconnect when the connection to Redis is lost except when the connection is closed manually by `redis.disconnect()` or `redis.quit()`.

 It's very flexible to control how long to wait to reconnect after disconnection